dassje/html_manager/README.md

 # html_partial
 Micro Tiny HTML Partial View Manager

-This simple Pure Javascript client-side Partial View manager will check for all <partial src=""> tags and replace it with the HTML content from its src attribute.
+This simple Pure Javascript client-side Partial View manager will check for all partial tags and replace it with the HTML content from its src attribute.

 How to do?